eolicneb/Modbus-Circuitor-CVM-96/README.md

+## Mid Tension Analyzer
+In order to keep survillance on the power consumption in a factory, a Circuitor-CVM-96 was installed.
+The driver to read and write to the Circuitor had to be factored.
+The "modbus" protocol is an industrial standard and the simple MinimalModbus module was choosen as a base for our driver.
+The Modbus002.py script takes care of the logic for collecting, saving and broadcasting the data.
+The server receives the data in a MySQL database and exposes it on a webpage that can be browsed from everywhere in the local net.

 # Modbus-Circuitor-CVM-96
-Driver for remote registers reading for the Circuitor CVM-96 supply network analyzer based on MinimalModbus library.
+The driver for remote registers reading for the Circuitor CVM-96 supply network analyzer based on MinimalModbus library.
+This is the core of the implemented solution.

 https://pypi.org/project/MinimalModbus/
-For download >> pip install MinimalModbus
+To download >> pip install MinimalModbus

 Circuitor CVM-96 analyzer takes only readings to the registers.
 The get_ functions implemented in the CircuitorCVM96 class exhaust the whole possible readings according to the manual uploaded to the url